TRUE ALASKAN GUIDE

 The True Alaskan Guide should be a local Alaskan, or an individual who has spent extensive time in Southeast Alaska.

-ESSENTIAL DUTIES INCLUDE:
+ESSENTIAL DUTIES & RESPONSIBILITIES:

 - Maintain cruise schedule along with the captain.

 - Coordinate with shore-based vendors to ensure port calls are seamless and well planned.

 - Present information during run times and formal presentations of educational programs (often after dinner).
 Topics of focus should include Alaska Native culture, local history, local industry including fishing, timber, etc., and company history.

 - Oversee and schedule educational presentations and other activities onboard.